Pelikan Souveran 405 Stresemann Fountain Pen

 Pelikan now offers the popular Souveran black-anthracite Stresemann in the smaller M400 size.
 The barrel with the deceptively simple anthracite stripes is made of cellulose acetate, using a traditional process that‘s extremely work-intensive.
 For the black, finely turned pieces, high-quality resin was used.
 The clip and the rings are plated with palladium.
 The nib is made of 14 carat gold and then completely rhodinized to obtain a silver sheen.
 Every single writing instrument is mounted by hand and carefully checked to fulfill the strictest quality criteria.

-The Pelikan Souveran 405 Stresemann series consists of a 400 piston-fill fountain pen, twist ball pen and capped rollerball.
+The Pelikan Souveran 405 Stresemann series consists of a 400 piston-fill fountain pen, push-top ball pen and capped rollerball.
 Well-suited for remarkable writing!